 - Budget tight?
-I’d never suggest going to Iceland’s Blue Lagoon close to Reykjavik if you’re going beyond the capital and exploring the island.
-Lake Myvatn’s nature baths have an extremely similar crystal blue lake of thermal pools that is heated and has all the same spa facilities.
-But it’s
+Although Iceland’s Blue Lagoon close to Reykjavik is beautiful, if you’re going beyond the capital and exploring the island, Lake Myvatn’s nature baths have an extremely similar crystal blue lake of thermal pools that is heated and has all the same spa facilities.
+But Myvatn’s baths are

 3800 ISK instead of 5.400 ISK (base package) for the Blue Lagoon.

 How to have an entirely free dip in a natural hot pool West Iceland’s hiding within an hour from Reykjavik: